Curtin–Hammett principle

 The Curtin–Hammett principle is a principle in chemical kinetics proposed by David Yarrow Curtin and Louis Plack Hammett.
 It states that, for a reaction that has a pair of reactive intermediates or reactants that interconvert rapidly (as is usually the case for conformational isomers), each going irreversibly to a different product, the product ratio will depend both on the difference in energy between the two conformers and the energy barriers from each of the rapidly equilibrating isomers to their respective products.
 Stated another way, the product distribution reflects the difference in energy between the two rate-limiting transition states.
 As a result, the product distribution will not necessarily reflect the equilibrium distribution of the two intermediates.
 The Curtin–Hammett principle has been invoked to explain selectivity in a variety of stereo- and regioselective reactions.
-The relationship between the (apparent) rate constants and equilibrium constant is known as the Winstein-Holness equation.
+The relationship between the (apparent) rate constants and equilibrium constant is known as the Winstein–Holness equation (after Saul Winstein and Norris Holness).